PixarAnimationStudios/OpenSubdiv/documentation/osd_shader_interface.rst

   OsdGetTessLevelsAdaptiveLimitPoints()

-Because of the nature of `feature adaptive subdivision <far_overview.html>`__, we need to pay extra attention for patch's outer tessellation level for the screen-space adaptive case so that cracks won't appear.
+Because of the nature of `feature adaptive subdivision <far_overview.html>`__, we need to pay extra attention for a patch's outer tessellation level for the screen-space adaptive case so that cracks don't appear.

 An edge of the patch marked as a transition edge is split into two segments (Hi and Lo).

 .. image:: images/osd_shader_patch.png

-**Osd** shader uses these two segment to ensure the same tessellation along the edge between different levels of subdivision.
-In the following example, suppose the left hand side patch has determined the tessellation level of its right edge to 5. gl_TessLevelOuter is set to 5 for the edge, and at the same time we also pass 2 and 3 to the tessellation evaluation shader as separate levels for the two segments of the edge split at the middle.
+The **Osd** shaders uses these two segments to ensure the same tessellation along the edge between different levels of subdivision.
+In the following example, suppose the left hand side patch has determined the tessellation level of its right edge to be 5. gl_TessLevelOuter is set to 5 for the edge, and at the same time we also pass 2 and 3 to the tessellation evaluation shader as separate levels for the two segments of the edge split at the middle.